b3xul/ezshop/Deliverables/GUIPrototype.md

 ### Forgot password

-In case a user forgives their password, they can request for a new password giving their email.
+In case users forget their password, they can request a password reset by giving their email.

 ### 1) ![](Images/EZShop.png)
 ### 2) ![](Images/Forgot_password.png)